DataDog/hiring-engineers/answers.md

 	* graphs of sql metrics on the dashboard:
 	![alt text](./screenshots/sql_graphs.jpg)

-There was a little bit of trouble setting up this step.
-Mainly running out of space in the virtual machine to install the proper mysql database packages.
-The last thing we have to do (technically before adding the above code) is set up a "datadog" user in the host SQL server and create the password for the datadog agent user.
-Also, my mySQL instance was on `localhost` server, but remember to remove this and replace with the server of the instance you desire.
+Also, my mySQL instance was on `localhost` server, but remember to remove this and replace with the mySQL server of the instance you desire.

 To create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000, we will follow instruction on the [*Writing an Agent check*](https://docs.datadoghq.com/developers/agent_checks/) tutorial.
 I left the file names the same since it is just a test metric anyways.
-So, as per the tutorial we first create *hello.yaml* and *hello.py* files in the *./config.d/* and *./check.d/* directories, respectively.
+As per the tutorial, we first create *hello.yaml* and *hello.py* files in the *./config.d/* and *./check.d/* directories, respectively.
 *hello.yaml*
 ``` yaml
 init_config: